MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-executive-sponsorship.md

 ---
 title: "Power BI adoption roadmap: Executive sponsorship"
 description: Appoint an executive sponsor to drive strong and successful adoption of Power BI.
-author: davidiseminger
+author: peter-myers
-ms.author: davidi
+ms.author: v-myerspeter
 ms.reviewer: maroche
 ms.service: powerbi
 ms.subservice: powerbi-resource
 ms.topic: conceptual
-ms.date: 10/31/2022
+ms.date: 09/09/2023
 ---

 # Power BI adoption roadmap: Executive sponsorship

 [!INCLUDE [powerbi-adoption-roadmap-context](includes/powerbi-adoption-roadmap-context.md)]

-When planning to advance the data culture and the state of organizational adoption for Power BI, it's crucial to have executive support.
-An executive sponsor is imperative because adopting Power BI is far more than just a technology project.
+When planning to advance the [data culture](powerbi-adoption-roadmap-data-culture.md) and the state of [organizational adoption](powerbi-adoption-roadmap-maturity-levels.md#organizational-adoption-maturity-levels) for analytics, it's crucial to have executive support.
+An executive sponsor is imperative because analytics adoption is far more than just a technology project.

 Although some successes can be achieved by a few determined individual contributors, the organization is in a significantly better position when a senior leader is engaged, supportive, informed, and available to assist with the following activities.

-- Formulating a strategic vision and priorities for BI and analytics.
+- Formulating a strategic vision, goals, and priorities for BI and analytics.
+- Providing top-down guidance and reinforcement for the BI strategy by regularly promoting, motivating, and investing in BI strategic and tactical planning.
-- Leading by example by actively using Power BI in a way that's consistent with data culture and adoption goals.
+- Leading by example by actively using analytics in a way that's consistent with data culture and adoption goals.
 - Allocating staffing and prioritizing resources.
-- Approving funding (for example, Power BI licenses).
+- Approving funding (for example, [Fabric licenses](/fabric/enterprise/license)).
 - Removing barriers to enable action.
 - Communicating announcements that are of critical importance, to help them gain traction.
-- Decision-making, particularly for strategic-level governance decisions.
+- Decision-making, particularly for strategic-level [governance](powerbi-adoption-roadmap-governance.md) decisions.
 - Dispute resolution (for escalated issues that can't be resolved by operational or tactical personnel).
 - Supporting organizational change initiatives (for example, creating or expanding the [Center of Excellence](powerbi-adoption-roadmap-center-of-excellence.md)).

 > [!IMPORTANT]
 > The ideal executive sponsor has sufficient credibility, influence, and authority throughout the organization.
+They also have an invested stake in BI efforts and the BI strategy.
+When the BI strategy is successful, the ideal executive sponsor also experiences success in their role.

 ## Identifying an executive sponsor